phsiao/idxdo/README.md

 #### Get your IDX Index

-After you have your IDX index StreamID you can then get the document by executing
+After you have your IDX index StreamID you can then get the IDX index document by executing

 ```
 $ idxdo idx state <your IDX StreamID from previous step>